shajra/nix-example/tutorials/2-haskell/README.md

 Note, this build is not exactly what Nix builds, but is extremely close because we are using very close to the same environment Nix would use.
 We accept this compromise for developer conveniences, like incremental builds.

-Regarding the “new-\*” commands, they've been released for testing by the Cabal development team.
+Regarding the “new-” commands, they've been released for testing by the Cabal development team.
 Once they've been deemed stable, the normal commands will be replaced with their “new-” counterparts, which will go away.
 In an effort to help to contribute towards these commands' success, we don't not shy from using them, and encourages people to try them out.

-If you're familiar with Cabal sandboxes, you can use those too instead of the “new-\*” commands, but you will deviate from the integration of tools shown by these tutorials.
+If you're familiar with Cabal sandboxes, you can use those too instead of the “new-” commands, but you will deviate from the integration of tools shown by these tutorials.
 Some things may break and require a different approach, so sandboxes are beyond the scope of this project.
-Also, sandboxes seem likely to go away with once the “new-\*” commands are officially released.
+Also, sandboxes seem likely to go away with once the “new-” commands are officially released.

-<a id="org0db737b"></a>

-## Accidentally building outside a Nix shell
+## Accidentally building outside a Nix shell<a id="sec-5-3"></a>

 As discussed, the version of GHC we get in our Nix shell comes integrated with all our project dependencies.
 These are all built and installed into `/nix/store` upon entering the shell.